 Rebecca Davis

-The Life Summary of Rebecca
+Brief Life History of Rebecca

 When Rebecca Davis was born on 30 November 1804, in Alstead, Cheshire, New Hampshire, United States, her father, Joshua Davis, was 33 and her mother, Azubah Mansfield, was 30.
-She married Joseph True Grover on 18 January 1847, in Florence, Douglas, Nebraska, United States.
+She married Thomas Joseph Grover on 18 January 1847, in Florence, Douglas, Nebraska, United States.
 She lived in Weber, Utah, United States in 1850 and Brigham City, Box Elder, Utah, United States for about 10 years.
 She died on 15 December 1879, in Uintah, Weber, Utah, United States, at the age of 75, and was buried in Uintah, Weber, Utah, United States.

 Photos and Memories (1)